carpentries/instructor-training/_episodes/08-motivation.md

 > After the didatic example, I connect my bioinformatics users with domain-specific examples by showing
 > [a list of one-line unix commands](https://wikis.utexas.edu/display/bioiteam/Scott's+list+of+linux+one-liners)
 > consisiting of  `grep`, `sort`, `head`, and `uniq` to explore biological sequence data.
-> This emphasizes how they can apply what they leared with haikus to real bioinformatics research problems."
+> This emphasizes how they can apply what they learned with haikus to real bioinformatics research problems."
 {: .callout}

 > ## Brainstorming Motivational Strategies